maitesin/tries/README.md

 ##Operations supported by the three data structures tested in this project.
 Operation|Description
 ---------|-----------
-clean|Removes all the content of the data structure get|Returns the value stored in the data structure for a specific key provided put|Adds a new pair of key and value to the data structure size|Returns the amount of elements stored in the data structure show|Prints the content of the data structure in the [dot](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) format remove|Removes the value stored in the data structure for a specific key provided contains|Returns true if there is a value associated to the key provided get_keys_with_prefix|Returns a std::vector with all the keys in the data structure that have the provided prefix get_keys|Returns a std::vector with all the keys in the data structure
+clear|Removes all the content of the data structure find|Returns the value stored in the data structure for a specific key provided insert|Adds a new pair of key and value to the data structure size|Returns the amount of elements stored in the data structure show|Prints the content of the data structure in the [dot](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) format erase|Removes the value stored in the data structure for a specific key provided contains|Returns true if there is a value associated to the key provided keys|Returns a std::vector with all the keys in the data structure that have the provided prefix.
+If no prefix is provided returns a std::vector with all the keys in the data structure.

 ##Scenarios tested
 I have develop several test scenarios (and I am still developing new ones) to compare the performance of these five data structures.